C.000 - The Master's Degree

 4.)
 Credits taken in undergraduate or post-baccalaureate status, except in the specific programs outlined in C5.300.

 5.)
-Credits already used in completing a graduate degree program.
+Credits already used in completing a graduate degree program, except in the programs outlined in C4.000.

 NEW POLICY: Accelerated Master’s Degrees: